 The TEV of each city has been compared with the costs needed to improve current bad water quality situation in each city.
 As expected, TEV is much lower than expenses for sanitation, sewerage, solid waste management, etc. which are main causes for water quality degradation.
 But, these sectors are heavily subsidized even in developed countries.
 Policy-makers could view these numbers as additional source for funding of some project directed to protect the water environment.
 In addition, they could see how much monetary benefits they could get if they improve current condition water quality in the surface waterbodies.

 Recent years have been marked by growing concerns about water pollution in urban waterbodies of fast growing Southeastern Asian countries.
 Many countries have adopted water quality standards for surface waterbodies and have strengthened pollution control and upgraded enforcement mechanisms.
 However, the implementation of these measures imposes a real cost on society and government in terms of cost of treatment, mitigation and compensation.

 Results from the contingent valuation study show positive financial support for an action plan that would help to improve water quality in the city’s waterbodies.
-This estimation could help policy-makers in planning and promoting new and/or upgrading existing wastewater treatment plants in Metro Manila, Jakarta and Hanoi.
+This estimation could help policy-makers in planning and promoting new and/or upgrading existing wastewater treatment plants in Metro Manila, Jakarta, Hanoi and Chennai.